asleepyskye/archive-hrt.cat/pages/contact.md

 ## hrtcat [at] proton [dot] me

-_Emails are only read once a month, at most_.
+_Emails are read sporadically, do not expect a timely response_.

 We encourage feedback about this guide.
 If you would like to contact us in order to correct some information or to offer suggestions please email us at hrtcat [at] proton [dot] me.
 We do not check this email more than once a week.